Climate of Fear (pt 1.)

 So the system-model can be anthropomorphic but it is not human.
 It is made in human image, but is hell bent on destroying the enemy, i.e., as shown above, it’s original – the man as such.

 So how the climate change plays into all this?
-As we have seen from these older installments of world system models, the main problem for the system engineers was temporality.
-The past could not be put in the equation because the hidden assumption of all world models is that they are depicting a revolutionary situation.
+As we have seen from these older installments of world system models, the main problem for the system engineers was the nature of time.
+The past could not be put into equation because the hidden assumption of all world models is that they are depicting a revolutionary situation.
 This means that they must provide completely novel situation steered by radical challenge – a catastrophic event – set in the near future.
-Such situation, by it’s very nature, must be, simply put: made up or imagined.
+Such situation, by it’s very nature, must be, simply put, made up or imagined.
 Hence, the past becomes an inconvenient truth, something that cannot be remodeled and, if given a closer look, can demolish the idea that world model is displaying something both novel and accurate.
 It is no accident that both Club of Rome and UN luminaries, as well as environmentalist dupes, repeat the sentence “We must act now!” for more than forty years now, despite the fact that it is obviously not true, because older models, as, for instance, foundational paradigm of Limits to Growth had already been proven wrong, and will always be proven wrong.
 The jargon of emergency, familiar to everybody who worked in NGO sector, is intrinsic to system modeled on clear but never present danger, which gives it purpose, integrity and cohesion.
-As UN, thanks to, above all, late Maurice Strong, readily embraced ecological balance paradigm, which evolved into sustainable development, nowadays a ruling political paradigm of all Euro-Atlantic bloc, this state of emergency was gradually imposed throughout the world.
-Truth be told, American foreign policy in the seventies synchronistically helped it some – just let us remember the famous, so called “Kissinger Memorandum”, but, in the media sphere swaying the consciousness of the Western world, soft power institutions like UN and myriad of NGOs played the key, and often underestimated role, in duping the public into believing that Earth is overpopulated, polluted and that humanity is to blame for this.
+As UN, thanks to, above all, late Maurice Strong, readily embraced ecological balance paradigm, which evolved into sustainable development, nowadays a ruling political paradigm from the UN downwards, this state of emergency was gradually imposed throughout the world.
+In the media sphere swaying the consciousness of the Western world, soft power institutions like UN and myriad of NGOs played the key, and often underestimated role, in duping the public into believing that Earth is overpopulated, terminally polluted and that humanity is to blame for this.
 The main problem, as it seems, was inability to put the global change – and this ever present term is in fact global revolution – into proper temporal unity of past, present and future.

 Well, enter global warming!